Safety & Security

 This echo signal, which is an AM signal, is corrupted with noise.
 The noise in Figure 1 is input-referred noise and is the sum of noise from external environment and from all components in the signal chain.
 This corrupted signal is then amplified by an amplifier with gain K. The amplified signal is digitized using an analog-to-digital converter (ADC).
 The digitized AM signal is bandpass-filtered.

-The bandpass filter (BPF) primarily is used to improve the signal’s signal-to-noise ratio (SNR).
-The filtered signal level is compared against a threshold, L, to detect the presence of an object.
-Bandpass filters typically are followed by an amplitude demodulator.
-However, for the purpose of this article, the demodulator is not relevant.
+The bandpass filter (BPF) primarily is used to improve the signals signal-to-noise ratio (SNR).
+The filtered signal level is compared against a threshold,

 Please login to post your comment - click here